How Aramex overhauled stocktaking with EROAD Where

 Empty loads are a killer for productivity.
 Tristan and his team would spend significant time every week calling up depots to chase them, asking them to confirm the number of cages and trying to find enough around the country to get them back to Auckland in time.
 The visibility he gets now with EROAD ETrack Where is a game changer.

 “We’ve got 1741 assets that we’ve tagged.
 Being able to know where they are, so we can reposition those assets back to Auckland to get all our freight out is key,” says Tristan, “It’s saved us quite a bit of time in terms of chasing assets around, trying to get them back to Auckland.
 It’s now just the click of a button, we know they’re there.”

-Tristan hasn’t had to send a truck just for empty cages for well over a year now because he can see exactly where his cages are through EROAD Where’s Asset Management software, “Now we can ring up and go - you've got 150 cages, put them on a truck and send them up cause we’re gonna run out.
-So we've got full control and visibility on that side of things.”
+Tristan hasn’t had to send a truck just for empty cages for well over a year now because he can see exactly where his cages are with asset tracking in MyEROAD, “Now we can ring up and go – you’ve got 150 cages, put them on a truck and send them up cause we’re gonna run out.
+So we’ve got full control and visibility on that side of things.”

 When cages weren’t being returned, not only did it result in issues getting freight out of their depots, it was also costing the company.
 In 2019 they spent $180,000 replacing cages that had gone missing.
 As Tristan explains, “We’d keep doing stocktakes, and keep coming up short.
 One day we’d be 300 short, then we do another stocktake and be 150 short.
 Then we do another stocktake and we’d be 220 short.
 So it was never an accurate stocktake ‘cause you rely on these people all across the country to do it”.